-Facebook, Twitter Heavies Set To Appear At Senate Hearing.
-Google May Be MIA
+Senate Committee Vents About Hijacking Of Big Tech For Information War

 "We should no longer be talking about if the Russians 'attempted' to interfere with American society.
 They've been doing it since the days of the Soviet Union, and they're still doing it today."

-The last six months have eventful as social media companies and tech giants have repeatedly announced the disruption of various influence operations.
+The past six months have been eventful as social media companies and tech giants have repeatedly announced the disruption of various influence operations.

 In late July, Facebook announced that it had removed 32 accounts involved in a political influence campaign with links to the Russian government.